joelparkerhenderson/key-risk-indicator/README.md

 KRIs are a mainstay of operational risk analysis.

+## KRI examples

+Key risk indicators for finance:

+* letters of intent (LOI) such as dollar value ($).

+* value at risk (VaR) such as dollar value ($).

+Key risk indicators for marketing:

+* customer complaints (CC) such as incident count (#) for previous N days

+* net detractor score (NDS) such as measured per cohort

+Key risk indicators for operations:

+* unplanned unavailability (UU) such as incident count (#) for previous N days

+* mean time to recovery (MTTR) such as for the previous N incidents

+Key risk indicators for queues, pipelines, funnels, processes, etc:

+* σ: dropout rate

+* ε: error ratio

 ## What is the best KRI?

 Organizations have different sizes and environment.